christianalfoni/module-loader-tdd/README.md

   'use strict';
   var logger = require('logger');

+  // The p variable is to be able to point to the privates
-  var p = this.privates = {
+  // from any public method, or other private method var p = this.privates = {
     sayToWorld: function (say) {
       return say + ' world!';